How can I join a choir?

 St Kilda (VIC)

-Participation is by tax deductible donation, which helps sponsor attendance for disadvantaged participants.
+Participation in a With One Voice choir is by a modest tax-deductible donation, which helps sponsor attendance for disadvantaged participants.
 Want to help change the tune for someone in need?
 Follow this link to Sponsor Someone.
-We have several different payment option plans ranging from $80 to $600 per year, so you can choose as per your circumstance.
-If you cannot afford to contribute financially for your membership at this time, you are still welcome to become a member.
-We only ask that you reconsider if your circumstances change.
+We have several different payment option plans ranging from $120 to $500 per year, so you can choose the one that works best for you.

 The repertoire of songs varies from choir to choir, with every effort made to provide variety in genre and complexity.
 Old favourites mixed with catchy contemporary tunes ensure an enjoyable experience for all.

 If you have an opportunity for our choir members to spread the joy of song, please contact us.

 Neuroscience proves singing makes you healthier, happier, smarter and more creative.
-So join us in song!
+So, join us in song!

 “I love to hear a choir.
 I love the humanity, to see the faces of real people devoting themselves to a piece of music.
 I like the teamwork.
 It makes me feel optimistic about the human race when I see them cooperating like that.”